 7. I can’t accept Wikipedia as a credible source.
 Got any actual evidence?

 Vines don’t trellis themselves.
 A trellis implies a gardener taking care to lift up branches and provide support.
 The gardener does all the work, and the branches become fruitful as a result.
-What a beautiful picture of God’s aiding grace.
+What a beautiful picture of God helping us and lifting us up by his grace.

 8. Pliny lived in Rome.
 Is there any evidence of trellises being used in first century Israel?